 Listing of HACA Results

 Summary of HACA Results

+Summary of HACA Frequency Across Treatment Groups

 HACA data were analyzed by Dr. Sondel’s lab (30 June 2009 data cut only) and will be listed by subject for those subjects in the Safety Population only.
 Descriptive statistics of HACA and HACA titer results at each collection time point during immunotherapy will be calculated and summarized by treatment group.
-In order to have adequate power for the analyses of HACA and its association with EFS and OS, and thus meaningful results, these analyses will be conducted upon completion of the study and receipt of final study data.
-A multivariate Cox proportional hazards regression model will determine if changes from baseline in HACA titer results are associated with EFS and OS, as the data permit.
+Additionally, the number and percentage of subjects with HACA positive results will be summarized by treatment group.
+HACA positive is considered a HACA value > 0.300 OD.
+The distribution of HACA positive subjects across the treatment groups will be tested with a chi-square test and the p-value presented next to the frequencies.
+Upon completion of the study, a multivariate Cox proportional hazards regression model will determine if changes from baseline in HACA titer results are associated with EFS and OS, as the data permit.

 Soluble IL-2 Receptor Levels